-- is resourceful in proposing new problems, applying principles, and making suggestions. - demonstrates leadership in peers in upholding school ideas. - exercises influence on peers in upholding school ideas. - contributes ideas that improve the civic life of the school. - is able to delegate responsibilities. - exemplifies positive attitudes. - inspires positive behavior in others. - demonstrates academic initiative. - successfully holds school offices or positions of responsibility, conducting business efficiently and effectively, and without prodding, demonstrates reliability and dependability. - demonstrates leadership in the classroom, at work, and in school or community activities. - is thoroughly dependable in any responsibility accepted.
+- Is resourceful in proposing new problems, applying principles, and making suggestions. - Demonstrates leadership in peers in upholding school ideas. - Exercises influence on peers in upholding school ideas. - Contributes ideas that improve the civic life of the school. - Is able to delegate responsibilities. - Exemplifies positive attitudes. - Inspires positive behavior in others. - Demonstrates academic initiative. - Successfully holds school offices or positions of responsibility, conducting business efficiently and effectively, and without prodding, demonstrates reliability and dependability. - Demonstrates leadership in the classroom, at work, and in school or community activities. - Is thoroughly dependable in any responsibility accepted.

-Service - The student who serves:
+Service - The student who:

-- is willing to uphold scholarship and maintain a loyal school attitude. - participates in some outside activity: Girl Scouts, Boy Scouts, church groups, volunteer services for aged, poor, or disadvantaged.
-Service outside of classroom activities demonstrate (3) three year pattern of service. - volunteers dependable and well-organized assistance, is gladly available and is willing to sacrifice to offer assistance. - cheerfully and enthusiastically renders any requested service to the school. - is willing to represent the class or school in inter-class and inter-scholastic competition. - does committee and staff work uncomplainingly. - shows courtesy by assisting visitors, teachers, and students. - participated in at least (3) three school activities. - shows a (2-3) two to three year pattern of service (after 8th grade through completion date of NHS Student Activity Information Form) - o e.g.: service hours each year - minimum service hours for eligible juniors 25 hours for junior year induction - o Note: for eligible seniors who were not inducted during their junior year, the service requirement will be 35 hours (the additional 10 hours to be accumulated during their junior year). - must have all service hour references, which must be noted on the Student Activity Form with the name and contact number of the adult supervisor (other than parent)
+- Is willing to uphold scholarship and maintain a loyal school attitude. - Participates in some outside activity: Girl Scouts, Boy Scouts, church groups, volunteer services for aged, poor, or disadvantaged.
+Service outside of classroom activities demonstrate (3) three year pattern of service. - Volunteers, is dependable and well-organized assistance, is gladly available and is willing to sacrifice to offer assistance. - Cheerfully and enthusiastically renders any requested service to the school. - Is willing to represent the class or school in inter-class and inter-scholastic competition. - Does committee and staff work without complaint. - Shows courtesy by assisting visitors, teachers, and students. - Participates in at least (3) three school activities. - Shows a (2-3) two to three year pattern of service (after 8th grade through completion date of NHS Student Activity Information Form) - o e.g.: service hours each year - o minimum service hours for eligible juniors 25 hours for junior year induction - o Note: for eligible seniors who were not inducted during their junior year, the service requirement will be 35 hours (the additional 10 hours to be accumulated during their junior year). - o must have all service hour references, which must be noted on the Student Activity Form with the name and contact number of the adult supervisor (other than parent)